HOW CAN WE HELP:

 Phonemic Awareness

 Phonemic awareness refers to the knowledge and understanding that words are built from and can be broken apart into smaller segments of a sound called phonemes.
-Phonemic awareness is oneâs ability to hear, recognize, and manipulate sounds heard in words- think of it as the ears to brain connection.Â
+Phonemic awareness is one’s ability to hear, recognize, and manipulate sounds heard in words- think of it as the ears to brain connection.

 Phonemic awareness can be taught even before a child learns to read or identify printed letters.
 When babies are born, they are processing phonemes when parents speak and sing to their bundle of joy.
 In the English language, phonemic awareness means being able to identify approximately 44 phonemes.
 Additionally, teaching letter sounds with letter names is an effective way for students to grasp the concept of phonemes.
+Learn what is phonology.

 Phonics

-Whereas phonemic awareness refers to oneâs ability to recognize sounds or phonemes in words, phonics mastery means understanding that letters (graphemes or printed letters) of the alphabet represent sounds (phonemes)- think of it as the ears, eyes, and brain connection.
-A child who has mastered phonics can sound out new or unfamiliar words on their own.
-The child is âcracking the codeâ and is receiving feedback by listening to oneself sound out words.Â
+Whereas phonemic awareness refers to one’s ability to recognize sounds or phonemes in words, phonics mastery means understanding that letters (graphemes or printed letters) of the alphabet represent sounds (phonemes)- think of it as the ears, eyes, and brain connection.
+Learn what are phonological awareness and phonemic awareness.

 Teaching phonics is all about establishing the relationship between sounds and printed letters or printed letter combinations.
-Starting with the printed letter-sound correspondence, a child then learns how to match sounds to letters and uses this relationship to understand printed words.Â
+Starting with the printed letter-sound correspondence, a child then learns how to match sounds to letters and uses this relationship to understand printed words.

 Vocabulary

-Vocabulary refers to oneâs understanding of words, including their definitions and context.
+Vocabulary refers to one’s understanding of words, including their definitions and context.
 Vocabulary is broken up into oral (speaking), understanding (listening), and print (reading vocabulary).

 Needless to say, vocabulary is crucial in strengthening reading comprehension and fluency.
-In most instances, poor vocabulary can limit and interrupt a childâs learning and reading experience.
+In most instances, poor vocabulary can limit and interrupt a child’s learning and reading experience.
 And while it can grow naturally from daily reading and conversations, it is just as important to explicitly teach and expand vocabulary.

 Strategies in teaching vocabulary can include word mapping (graphic display of words/concept relationships), word substitutions, semantic relationships (how words are related), acting out meanings, and focusing on word structure (root words and their derivations).